Consumers should research the provider, qualification received, related costs and payment options before committing to a training course in Australia.

 Learn more about guarantees and refunds.

 Check the total price and what is included.
 Find out more about misleading prices.

 Cancelling your enrolment

-If you were approached by a door-to-door salesperson or telemarketer, you have a 10 business day cooling-off period.
+If you were approached by a door-to-door salesperson or telemarketer and signed an unsolicited offer, you are entitled to a 10 business day cooling-off period.
 You can cancel during this time without penalty.
 If the training provider refuses to acknowledge your cancellation, you should make a complaint to us.

 If you signed up in any other way (such as by phoning or visiting the training provider’s website yourself), you need to check the cancellation terms and conditions in your contract.

-If you also signed up for a VET Student Loan, you can cancel before the ‘census’ date to avoid a debt.
+If you also signed up for a VET Student Loan, you can cancel your enrolment before the census date to avoid a debt.